-This beautiful Cherry Blosom Bonsai tree is a great example of a plant that provides a natural, visual flow and can help with your feng shui.
+This beautiful Cherry Blossom tree is a great example of a plant that provides a natural, visual flow and can help with your feng shui.

 Tip 2 – If they are difficult-to-maintain, they aren’t going to help your chi.

-The money tree is generally considered a great option to enhance feng shui.
-An artificial money tree requires very little upkeep.
+The olive tree is generally considered a great option to enhance feng shui.

 Tip 3 – Understand your limitations and do your best to work around them.